 And what if that delivery date then slips further and further?
 Better to assume a more realistic lead-time and know it will be met by a reputable CNC machining company.

 2. Place Kanban or call-off orders

 What if short lead times are common in your business, and a realistic lead time is always two weeks or less?
-I have an alternative option.
+The solution lies in your buying approach.

 3. Choose a one-stop shop

 Choosing a one-stop shop for your CNC machined components could be perceived as a gamble, but with the right supplier, you can eliminate lots of time-consuming, hands-on processes, and the associated stress.